SchoolOfCode/final-project_front-end-untrodden/README.md

 </h3>

 <h3 align="center">
-	Unfortunately this site is no longer live as we couldn't afford to keep paying the heroku bills 🥲</h3>
+	Unfortunately this site is no longer live, as we couldn't afford to keep paying the heroku bills 🥲</h3>

 ## Contents